Rabbitminers/Pudding/README.md

 ## Why?

 There are plenty of ebook readers available, why make another?
-Mostly for more simplicity, a simpler more friendly Ui and all the features we personally where looking for, (while having no adverts).
+Mostly for more simplicity, a simpler more friendly UI and all the features we where personally looking for. (whilst having no adverts)

 ---